System electronics

 -

-The clipping loss is calculated as the difference between the DC power of the array at the maximum power point and the DC power of the array after adjustment to meet the power limitation in the previous step.
-Note that this is a DC power loss.
+The clipping loss occurs when the array DC power would produce AC output exceeding the inverter’s rated AC power limit.
+The loss is calculated as the difference between the DC power of the array at maximum power point and the DC power after adjustment to meet the power limitation.
+This is measured as a DC power loss.
+See Clipping loss for how this appears in simulation results.

 -

-Once the final operating point of the array is known, the loss due to the DC wiring resistance is recalculated.
-Often this value is lower than the value calculated at the maximum power point.
+Once the final operating point is known, the DC wiring loss is recalculated.
+Often this value is lower than initially calculated at the maximum power point.
+The difference is shown as Correction to wiring loss in the waterfall chart.

 Inverter operating temperature

-Section titled “Inverter operating temperature”The inverter operating temperature may impact the maximum AC power output.
+Section titled “Inverter operating temperature”The inverter operating temperature may impact the maximum AC power output (affecting the clipping loss).
 There are three models available to determine the operating temperature of the inverter.
 These are the same models as used in PVSyst.

 -